 7.1.
-Dual Enrollment Model: Students enroll in a non-credit course or courses where the USHE credit-granting institution has contracted with a third party to provide the instruction; the third party provider may generally offer non-credit courses.
+Dual Enrollment Model: Students enroll in a non-credit course or courses where the USHE credit-granting institution has contracted with a third-party provider to provide the instruction.
 The educational experience is offered under the direction of the higher education institution.
-The selection process for course materials and faculty is the same as occurs on campus or at other off-campus sites, in compliance with the Northwest Commission on Colleges and Universities’ Operational Policy A-6.
+The selection process for course materials and faculty is the same as occurs on campus or at other off-campus sites, in compliance with the Northwest Commission on Colleges and Universities’ Contractual Relationships with Organizations Not Regionally Accredited Policy.

-1. For students who have completed a technical program at a campus of the Utah College of Applied Technology consisting of at least 900 membership hours, and where there is a written credit articulation agreement in place with a USHE institution, the 900 (plus)-membership hour program will fulfill the 30-credit-hour requirement of technical specialty within the A.A.S. in General Technology.
+1. For students who have completed a technical program at a third-party provider consisting of at least 900 membership hours, and where there is a written credit articulation agreement in place with a USHE institution, the 900 (plus)-membership hour program will fulfill 30 credit-hours of technical specialty within the Associate of Applied Science (AAS) in General Technology.

 2. Students must meet the regular admission requirements for the receiving USHE institution as published in the institutional catalog.

-3. The student must provide an official transcript from the Utah College of Applied Technology.
+3. The student must provide an official transcript from the third-party provider.

 4. The student who is admitted to degree admission status must meet all applicable pre-requisites as indicated by the appropriate placement instrument.

 5. The student is required to complete the specified general education requirements to earn the AAS degree.